biruk99/biruk99/README.md

-- 👋 Hi, I’m Biruk Daniel.
+- 👋 Hi, I’m @Biruk Daniel.
 - 👀  I’m interested in lots of things but just I develop in Front-End software development, using JS, HTML, CSS.
 - 🌱 I’m currently working on Frontend Development.
 - 📫 How to reach me biruktech2012@gmail.com